jiaohehu/NPreview/DOC-diagram.md

     ```

     Note the wildcard variable '*' will be modified everytime a new path
-    description is created, such as with a statement that 'stroke', 'fill',
+    description is created, such as with a statement that 'drawline', 'fill',
     'drawarrow', 'dot', 'label', 'circle', etc. The wildcard variable of '*'
     will not be modifed by an assignment statement using ':=', nor will it
     change for a 'set', 'reset' that does not involve creating a new path
     description.
-This allows you to invoke a "draw" command such as 'stroke'
+This allows you to invoke a "draw" command such as 'drawline'
     then followed by one or more assignment statement to extract part of the
-    points in the path description described by the 'stroke' statement.
+    points in the path description described by the 'drawline' statement.

     ```
-    stroke (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) ()
     a := *
     ```

     Here, a new path variable 'a' will be created that would have been assigned
-    the same path points as that of the 'stroke' command.
+    the same path points as that of the 'drawline' command.

     ```
-    stroke (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) ()
     a := $somepoints(*,0,1)
     ```